callmechristian/nn-on-edge-simulation-benchmarks/README.md

 # nn-on-edge-simulation-benchmarks

+The test dataset for the pre-trained networks are 100 random classes out of ImageNet-1k.

 # Setup
 Run setup.py in a terminal to install all prerequisites. ~1GB

 # Usage

+Anything not mentioned here should be commented in the source files themselves.

 ## Sampling
-**sample.ipynb** is for running each prediction and aggregating the results.
+`sample.ipynb` is for running each prediction and aggregating the results.
 Follow the example for ResNet50

+`statistics.ipynb` is for computing the statistics and metrics of the `Samples<#>.csv` files.
+Although once we have all the samples we should move this to Colab **#TODO**

+The dataset is automatically downloaded and unzipped from google drive when you run `sample.ipynb`. **~700mb**

 ## Extending
 **SS_model.py** is the base class for all models